theorib/food-recipe-app-vanilla-javascript/README.md

 - Built using [Vite](https://vitejs.dev)
 - [Deployed to Netlify](https://forkify-theo-ribeiro.netlify.app) using Github

+## Room for improvement

+Here are a few features and considerations that this app could benefit from.

+- A better, more structured and simpler to use system for addning new recipes were users don't have to pay careful attention to the input format.
+Using repeater fields for ingredients and different input fields with dropdowns for unit types, etc.
+- Authenticate users so their own recipes and favourites can be stored in the cloud.
+- Responsive styling.

 ## Forking or cloning

-For this project to work, you will need to create a `.env` file at the root of your project directory with the following content:
+If you wish to clone/fork this project, you will need to create a `.env` file at the root of your project directory with the following content:

 `API_KEY=yourApiKey`
 `API_URL=https://forkify-api.herokuapp.com/api/v2/recipes`

 Replace `yourApiKey` with a key generated from [this link](https://forkify-api.herokuapp.com/v2):

+## Context

+This is the final project for ["The Complete JavaScript Course 2024: From Zero to Expert!"](https://www.udemy.com/course/the-complete-javascript-course/) completed July 2023.

+I wrote all the JavaScript code for this app, always writing code before watching the taught content of the module.
+All CSS styles and proposed HTML markup for this project were provided by the course instructor [Jonas Schmedtmann](https://codingheroes.io/).
+The app is **not** styled for mobile, only for desktop.